wazuh/wazuh-documentation/source/deployment-options/offline-installation.rst

     .. include:: /_templates/installations/indexer/common/enable_indexer.rst

 #.
 For multi-node clusters, repeat the previous steps on every Wazuh indexer node.
-Then proceed to the cluster initialization stage.

 #.
-When all Wazuh indexer nodes are running, run the Wazuh indexer ``indexer-security-init.sh`` script on any Wazuh indexer node to load the new certificates information and start the cluster:
+When all Wazuh indexer nodes are running, run the Wazuh indexer ``indexer-security-init.sh`` script on `any Wazuh indexer node` to load the new certificates information and start the cluster.

     .. code-block:: console

         # /usr/share/wazuh-indexer/bin/indexer-security-init.sh

 #.
 Run the following command to check that the installation is successful.
+Note that this command uses localhost, set your Wazuh indexer address if necessary.

     .. code-block:: console